fastest-man-alive/microservices-test/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 Cloud Services Exercise:
 1. All infrastructure provisioning should be automated using Terraform.
-    a) Local/Remote terraform state can be used.
+    a) Local/Remote terraform state can be used.<br>
 Soln: `Yes, I have used Jenkins to create a Pipeline that automates the deployment of GCP resources using Terraform.` [Pipeline script](./Jenkinsfile-terraform)
 ![terraform-pipeline](image-1.png)

-2. Use Custom VPC
+2. Use Custom VPC.<br>
 Soln: Yes, I have used a custom VPC.
 [Terraform file](./terraform/env/dev/vpc.tf)

-3. GKE Cluster Should not be public.
+3. GKE Cluster Should not be public.<br>
-S: Yes, the public endpoint of control plane has been disabled, so only reasources within the same VPC can reach the control plane.
+Soln: Yes, the public endpoint of control plane has been disabled, so only reasources within the same VPC can reach the control plane.
 ![control-plane](image-2.png)

-4. Microservice should be deployed and managed using helm charts.
+4. Microservice should be deployed and managed using helm charts.<br>
-S: I have created helm charts for the microservices.
+Soln: I have created helm charts for the microservices.
 [helm-charts](./my-helm)
 ```bash
 helm install ingress-nginx ingress-nginx/ingress-nginx \